EcrituresNumeriques/stylo/docs/src/en/exports.md

 The export module takes care of formatting references, adding or removing spaces, inserting "Ibids." according to the style, etc.

-Exports are produced using the conversion tool [Pandoc](https://pandoc.org/) based on the templates available [here](./export/templates).
+Exports are produced using the conversion tool [Pandoc](https://pandoc.org/) based on the [`stylo-export` templates](https://gitlab.huma-num.fr/ecrinum/stylo/stylo-export/-/tree/main/templates/generique).

 The export also allows you to download the source files of Stylo (.md,.bib,.yaml) and the media inserted in the article if there are any.